OrderPrusside/lab-entrance-system/README.md

-This repository is for the Lab's entry management system.
+This repository is for the my Lab's entry management system.
 You are welcome to contribute.

 This system is built with Google Apps Script (GAS).